Tourism in Yorkshire: Major rural tourist attractions

 Although North Yorkshire is the UK's largest county in size it is the second lowest population density in England.
 The Yorkshire Moors is an area of outstanding natural beauty designated as a National Park in 1952 and situated in the county of North Yorkshire.
 It contains one of the largest expanses of heather moorland in the UK.

 The Yorkshire Dales National Park was established in 1954 and offers visitors outstanding scenery, a variety of wildlife and recreation options.

 An area known as the 'Yorkshire Nature Triangle' comprises some of the county's most popular wildlife-watching locations and stretches from Bridlington in the north, to Spurn in the south eastern corner and across to the Vale of York.
 It includes popular sites like the RSPB's Bempton Cliffs, Spurn Point and more than 20 other nature reserves.
 Wildlife that draws many visitors to the area includes puffins, bitterns, whale-watching from Whitby, otters, avocets and red kites.
 The 2015 Easter Special edition of the Springwatch TV show was broadcast from the county's East Coast seabird colonies.

 The moorland and the village of Haworth in Brontë Country are also popular tourist destinations owing to the work of the Brontë sisters.

+The rural town of Holmfirth on the border of the Peak District National Park, famously the filming location for the world's longest-running comedy Last of the Summer Wine, is enjoyed by a great many tourists for its culture, cafes, restaurants and scenery.